kurrik/golibs/oauth1a/README.md

 # Package oauth1a
 ## Summary
-An implementation of OAuth 1.0a in Go.
+An implementation of OAuth 1.0a in Go1.

 ## Installing
 Run:

-    goinstall github.com/kurrik/golibs/oauth1a
+    go get github.com/kurrik/golibs/oauth1a

 Include in your source: